greergan/SlimCommonIo/README.md

 This library is built using [SlimLibraryPackager](https://codeberg.org/greergan/SlimLibraryPackager).
 See that repository for build instructions.

 Requires Linux 5.1+ and kernel headers providing `linux/io_uring.h`.
-A C++20-capable compiler with coroutine support is required.

 [↑ Top](#table-of-contents)